 - Options for implementation for organisations of different natures

-This webinar will give you new tools and confidence to approach the coming changes!
+This session will give you new tools and confidence to approach hybrid working.